Roger Keynes

 Roger John Keynes (/ˈkeɪnz/; born 25 February 1951) is a British medical scientist.
 He is a Fellow of Trinity College, Cambridge, and a professor within the Department of Physiology, Development and Neuroscience.
+He was elected a Fellow of the Academy of Medical Sciences in 2005.

 Keynes is the third of four sons.
 His father was Richard Keynes, through whom he is a great-great-grandson of Charles Darwin.
-His mother was The Honorable Ann Pinsent Adrian, who was the daughter of Edgar Adrian, 1st Baron Adrian and his wife Hester (née Pinsent).
+His mother Ann Pinsent Adrian was the daughter of Edgar Adrian, 1st Baron Adrian and his wife Hester (née Pinsent).
 His elder brother, Randal Keynes, was a conservationist and author, while his younger brother, Simon Keynes, is a historian and a Fellow of Trinity, as was their father, Richard.
-Roger Keynes is married to Yasmina Keynes and is the father of Catholic writer and apologist, Laura Keynes, Oliver Keynes and Sophia Keynes.
+Roger Keynes is married to Yasmina Keynes.